Van der Waals engineering of ultrafast carrier dynamics in magnetic heterostructures

 In conclusion, we have determined the ultrafast charge carrier dynamics of intrinsic magnetic topological insulator van der Waals heterostructures MnBi$_2$Te$_4$ and MnBi$_4$Te$_7$.
-The out-of-equilibrium distribution of excited carriers exhibit distinct dynamics in quasi-2D bands that host spin-polarized carriers in MnBi$_2$Te$_4$, suggesting that optical pulses can be used as a tuning knob to control the magnetic properties of the system on ultrafast timescales.
-In MnBi$_4$Te$_7$ the dynamics is strongly affected by interlayer interactions between the Bi$_2$Te$_3$ quintuple layers and the MnBi$_2$Te$_4$ septuple layers.
-Direct optical excitation with a 1.55 eV laser pulse leads to a transient population of carriers in the Bi$_2$Te$_3$ layers.
+The out-of-equilibrium distribution of excited carriers exhibit distinct dynamics that is strongly affected by interlayer interactions between the Bi$_2$Te$_3$ quintuple layers and the MnBi$_2$Te$_4$ septuple layers.
+Infrared optical pumping leads to a transient population of carriers in the Bi$_2$Te$_3$ layers.
 These excited carriers are then extracted via interband and interlayer scattering into conduction band states around the Fermi energy within the Bi$_2$Te$_3$ and in the adjacent MnBi$_2$Te$_4$ layers, respectively.
-In the regime of low laser fluence, the charge transfer processes into the MnBi$_2$Te$_4$ layers exhibit a bottleneck, opening the possibility to optically control the population of spin-polarized carriers in the magnetic layers of the van der Waals stack.
+In the regime of low laser fluence, the charge transfer processes into the MnBi$_2$Te$_4$ layers exhibit a bottleneck, potentially enabling optical control of the population of spin-polarized carriers in the magnetic layers of the van der Waals stack.
 Furthermore, as the subsequent electron-phonon mediated relaxation is less efficient in the magnetic MnBi$_2$Te$_4$ compared to the non-magnetic Bi$_2$Te$_3$ layers it might be feasible to optically modify the magnetic properties of the heterostructure when designing spintronic and optoelectronic devices with layers of MnBi$_2$Te$_4$.